 With direct response copy, you want the prospect to take action immediately.
 Lead magnets and sales letters would fall into this category.

 With copy written for branding, your goal is to create trust and memorability around the product, company, or personality.
 White papers and even types of content marketing, digital marketing, and SEO (Search Engine Optimization) would be good examples of branding.

 Scripting for Videos, Webinars, and Ads

-Remember, copywriting isn’t limited to just written words anymore.
+Remember, copywriting isn’t limited to the written word anymore.

 These days, a lot of copywriters also script videos, webinars, and advertisements.
 For example, we have a video sales page for our Freelance Writer’s Toolkit that converts quite well: